avolkov/2017-11-14-3d-printing/main_script.rst

 Lots of Zip Ties

+Turns out they get brittle after a while, especially green ones.

 ###############
 METRIC HARDWARE
 ###############

-It was surprisingly difficult to find metric hardware at first, but then some of the industrial suppliers do sell their stuff to individuals and not corporations.
+It was surprisingly difficult to find metric hardware at first, but then some of the industrial suppliers do sell their stuff to individuals and not onlycorporations.

-Disclaimer -- M8 and M10 rods that hold together Y axis can be replaced with their imperial counterparts, that would require adjusting affected 3D printed parts, or drilling/sanding.
+Disclaimer -- M8 and M10 rods that hold together Y axis can be replaced with their imperial counterparts, that would require either adjusting affected 3D printed parts, or drilling/sanding.

 M5 rods can't as imperial rods of the similar size would introduce bad Z-wobble.

 Also technically M3 screws/nuts can be replaced, but then again things would get too tight and crack or be too loose and not hold things together, and again all the plastic parts designed for M3 screws/nuts/square nuts will need to be modified.

+One thing I learned is 7/64 is 2.73mm which is perfect size for drilling holes for M3 Nuts in MODF

 So Hardware.
 For one 3D printer

-1X M10 1M Threaded Rod / M10 Nuts
+1X M10 1M Threaded Rod  cut in 2 pieces/ M10 Nuts
-1X M8 1M Threaded rod / M8 Nuts
+1X M8 1M Threaded rod  cut in 4 pieces/ M8 Nuts
-1X M5 1M Treaded rod / Two M5 Nuts
+1X M5 1M Treaded rod cut in 2 pieces/ Two M5 Nuts

 Though latest model if Prusa i3 uses aluminum extrusions instead of M10 and M8 Rods.

-Lots of zipties

-(Cut the rods to pieces)

 M3 Hardware
 ===========

 10/12/16/18/20/25.30/40mm M3 Screws
 Lots of M3 Nuts and washers

-Suppliers -- I Acklands Grainger had all of the stuff, though for some reason M3x20 screws too forever to arrive (as in several months).
+Suppliers -- Icklands Grainger had all of the stuff, though for some reason M3x20 screws took forever to arrive (as in several months).
+And no M3 square nuts, shame on you.

 Printed parts
 =============

+I'm going to talk about different print materials later.

 Parts are available, and even modified for this particular build.